keithalewis/papers/um.md

 E_{\tau_0}[\sum_{t > \tau_{0}}{A_{t}D_{t}] \geq 0}$.
 Since $V_0 =
 \Gamma_0 \cdot X_0$, $A_0 = - \Gamma_0 \cdot X_0$, and $D_0 > 0$ we have
 $A_0 \leq 0$, where the 0 subscript denotes time $\tau_0$.
 This proves
-the "easy" direction of the theorem.
+the "easy" direction of the FTAP.

 There is no need to prove the "hard" direction since we have a large supply of arbitrage free models: every model of the form